Setup And Configure an FTP server on Windows 10 step by step Guide 2021

 How To Configure FTP server on Windows 10

 After successfully enable The FTP feature now follow the steps below to configure your FTP server.

-- Before you go ahead first Create a new folder Anywhere And Name it (example Howtofix FTP server)
+- Before you go ahead first to Create a new folder Anywhere And Name it (for example Howtofix FTP server)

 - Note down your PC IP address (To check this open command prompt, type ipconfig) this will display your local IP address and default gateway.
 Note: You must use static IP on your System.

 - Also if you are planning to access your FTP files over a different network, you must need a public IP address.
 You can ask your ISP for the public IP address.
 To check your Public IP open chrome browser type whats my IP this will display your public IP address.

 - Type Administrative Tools in the start menu search and Select it from Search results.

-- Also, you can access the same from Control panel -> all control panel items -> administrative tools.
+- Also, you can access the same from the Control panel -> all control panel items -> administrative tools.

 - Then look for Internet information service(IIS) manager, And Double click on it.